nalbert4/DataModels/README.md

 Instructions for Running both data models in R:

 Multiple Linear Regression Model code in R:
+1. Download these files: 20018_benef_model.csv, 2008_benef_model_orginal.csv and Multiple_Linear_Regression.rmd and save in one folder.
-1. Open the “Multiple_Linear_Regression.Rmd” file in R to edit the setwd() command.
+2. Open the “Multiple_Linear_Regression.Rmd” file in R to edit the setwd() command.
-2. There are two setwd() commands, please alter the commands to your working directory where all the files for the project is installed.
+3. There are two setwd() commands, please alter the commands to your working directory where all the files for the project are installed.
-3. To Run the file, click on the first line in the R code and select Run Current Chunk to run the entire R code for the model.
+4. To Run the file, click on the first line in the R code and select Run Current Chunk to run the entire R code for the model.
-4. Output will display 4 graphs: Residual vs Fitted, Normal Q-Q, Scale Location, Residuals vs Leverage.
+5. Output will display 4 graphs: Residual vs Fitted, Normal Q-Q, Scale Location, Residuals vs Leverage.
-5. It will also display actual vs predicted predictor values to compare the accuracy of the model.
+6. It will also display actual vs predicted predictor values to compare the accuracy of the model.

 Three Models (Ridge, Lasso, and Elastic-Net) code in R:
 1. Open the “Ridge_Lasso_ElasticNet_Mess.Rmd” file in R to edit the setwd() command.